Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use this to clean up nodes that are piled on top of each other', providing a clear when-to-use.
-It also explains the recursive parameter for nested COMPs.
-However, it does not mention alternative tools or explicitly state when not to use it.
+The description explicitly advises using the tool to 'clean up nodes that are piled on top of each other', providing a clear use case.
+However, it does not state when not to use it or mention alternative tools for other layout tasks.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.